 Most people who are unfamiliar with the commercial real estate world think of buildings as static objects.
 That makes sense: They don’t see the living, breathing routines that make up the daily life of a commercial property.
 In an average day, lights go on and off, heating and cooling systems adjust the temperature, vents decide how much air to let it, and countless other processes happen that have to be controlled.

-A Building Automation System is a digital system that operates the controls of a building from a central hub.
-The software at the heart of this type of system operates using a logic algorithm to manage controls according to direct inputs and preset conditions, giving rise to the term “smart building”.
+A building automation system operates the controls of a building from a central hub, though many modern systems can be remotely controlled through a digital platform or app.
+The software at the heart of this type of system operates using a logic algorithm to manage controls according to direct inputs and preset conditions, giving rise to the term “smart building.”

 When it is being used correctly, a smart building is greener, more user-friendly, and less expensive to operate than a regular building.

 Some of the ways that this works are obvious.
 A BAS can be configured to reduce heating or cooling use after tenants go home for the day, for example.

 Other uses are a little bit more sophisticated.
 Some modern building automation systems use machine learning to predict when a room or unit will be out of use and adjust HVAC use accordingly.
 In large buildings, a BAS can be configured to stagger its daily powering-on program in order to reduce peak load, and as a consequence, energy bills.